-Pennington Biomedical Research Center is seeking three postdoctoral fellows to begin 2019.
+Pennington Biomedical Research Center is seeking postdoctoral fellows interested in the complex interactions between genetic, molecular, physiological, behavioral and environmental aspects of obesity.
 These fellowships will be supported by an NIH T32 training grant entitled "Training in Obesity Research" which provides up to three years of funding including NIH salary, benefits, travel, and research support.

 This T32 training program uses hands on laboratory mentoring and interactive seminars to train new investigators in the knowledge and skills necessary for establishing an independent research career.
 Pennington Biomedical also has three NIH Center grants that provide resources for postdocs.
 These include: (1) an NIDDK sponsored Nutrition Obesity Research Center (NORC) that studies nutrition and metabolic health through the lifespan; (2) an NCCIH sponsored Botanical Dietary Supplements Research Center that examines botanicals and their impact on metabolic syndrome; and (3) The Louisiana Clinical and Translational Science Center (LA CaTS), an NIH IDeA Center led by NIGMS.